javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 Examples of such languages:

-- [CoffeeScript](http://coffeescript.org/) is a "syntax sugar" for JavaScript, it introduces shorter syntax, allowing you to write more precise and clear code.
-Usually Ruby guys like it.
+- [CoffeeScript](http://coffeescript.org/) is a "syntax sugar" for JavaScript, it introduces shorter syntax, allowing to write more precise and clear code.
+Usually Ruby devs like it.
 - [TypeScript](http://www.typescriptlang.org/) is concentrated on adding "strict data typing", to simplify development and support of complex systems.
 It is developed by Microsoft.
 - [Dart](https://www.dartlang.org/) is a standalone language that has its own engine that runs in non-browser environments (like mobile apps).
 It was initially offered by Google as a replacement for JavaScript, but as of now, browsers require it to be transpiled to JavaScript just like the ones above.